-The Group holds \$384 million (2023: \$535 million) of unlisted equities classified as FVOCI, for which there are no active markets or traded prices available, resulting in a Level 3 classification.
-The decrease in unlisted equity holdings balance was mainly due to a downward revaluation of the equity instruments during the year.
+The Group holds \$98 million (2023: \$89 million) and the Company holds \$93 million (2023: \$87 million) of unlisted equities classified as FVOCI, for which there are no active markets or traded prices available, resulting in a Level 3 classification.
+The increase in unlisted equity holdings balance was mainly due to new purchases during the year and foreign currency translation impacts.